zeevo/wordpress-discord-bot/README.md

 ## Requirements

 Wait!
 This bot won't work out of the box!
 You will need to configure the following plugins on your Wordpress instance!
+This Bot depends on a Wordpress instance compatible with [node-wpapi](https://github.com/WP-API/node-wpapi).

 ### Advanced Custom Fields

-This bot posts information to the following Advanced Custom Fields
+This bot posts information to the following [Advanced Custom Fields](https://www.advancedcustomfields.com/)

 - url
 - authordescriminator